oresmus/oresmus.github.io/_posts/2015-09-21-social-net-for-ideas.md

-The goal is to increase the effectiveness of group discussions of all sizes, by helping participants keep things organized for themselves and each other, seeing how everything fits together, as if they were "**seeing into a global brain**" that they can all contribute to.
+The goal is to increase the effectiveness of group discussions of all sizes, by helping participants keep things organized for themselves and each other, and see how everything fits together, as if they were "**seeing into a global brain**" that they can all contribute to.
 The hope (justified below) is that this could augment current large-group decision processes